stevehjohn/Sudoku/README.md

 # Sudoku

 A fast Sudoku solver written in C#.
+Can also act as a Sudoku generator.

 ## Console Application